 “Thank you,” is more than just a social formality.
 Thankfulness is a virtue, and a powerful one at that.
-Learn to use it correctly, and it can set you free from the slavery of envy.
+Learn to use it correctly, and it can bring you freedom from envy.

-Envy is that heart attitude that flares up whenever we see someone that has something that we want.
-If you see a friend obtain some level of success or esteem, and you have trouble being happy for him, you’re probably suffering from a case of envy.
+Envy is an attitude that flares up whenever you see someone who has something you want.
+If you can’t stand people who are more successful than you, you probably suffering from a case of envy.

 When you see it written out like that, it sounds fairly ridiculous.
 But if you’re honest with yourself, you may recognize that thought process from your own life.
 I’ve been down that road a time or two.

-When you focus on the one thing that one person has that you really wish you have, you lose focus on all of the other important things in your life.
-You forget all of the challenges that Jimmy faces in his life that you don’t have to, and you ignore all of the great blessings in your own life.
-Soon, it becomes impossible to be joyful about your life because your heart is so consumed in envying his.
+When you focus on things somebody else has, you lose focus on the important things in your life.
+You forget all the challenges that Jimmy faces in his life that you don’t have to.
+And you ignore all the great blessings in your own life.
+Soon, it becomes impossible to be joyful about your life because your heart is so consumed by envying his.

-You see, when we begin to give thanks for all of the blessings that we have in life, whether big or small, we expand our fields of vision.
-Instead of focusing on the narrowness of our existence, we begin to see the grandness of God and the incredible breadth of the universe that He has created.
-Our individual trials and challenges pale in comparison to the greatness of God’s plan.
-And the inconveniences that we deal with are nothing in light of the rich blessings that we have in Christ.
+When I give thanks for the blessings in my life, it expands my fields of vision.
+Instead of focusing on the narrowness of my existence, I begin to see the greatness of God.
+My challenges pale in comparison to the goodness of God’s plan.
+And the inconveniences that I deal with are nothing in light of the rich blessings He gives me in Christ.

-Begin giving thanks for things around you, even if you don’t feel particularly thankful.
+To find freedom from envy, start giving thanks for things around you… even if you don’t feel particularly thankful.
 If your heart is in a really bad place, start with something simple like hot water (a luxury that hasn’t existed for the vast majority of human history).
-Give thanks for a warm bed, a refrigerator full of food, and the car that gets you back and forth to work every day.
+Give thanks for a warm bed and a refrigerator full of food.

-Give thanks that the God that created the universe cares enough about you to listen to your prayers.
-Give thanks that He sent His only son to rescue you from the consequences of your sin — even the consequences of your envy and unthankfulness.
+God created the universe cares enough about you to listen to your prayers.
+Thank Him for sending His only son to rescue you from the consequences of your sin and give you freedom from envy.

-Spend some time cultivating a thankful heart, and you’ll soon find that you have so much to be thankful for that you don’t even have enough time to thank God for each blessing individually.
+Spend some time cultivating a thankful heart, and you’ll soon discover so much to be thankful for that it overwhelms you.
 With an eternal perspective, you’ll find that what Jimmy has or doesn’t have is inconsequential.
-We have all been blessed beyond what we deserve and beyond what we could hope for.
+We have all been blessed beyond what we deserve.

 If envy threatens to enslave your heart, fight back with thankfulness.
-After all, if you’re busy thanking God for all the wonderful things that He has given you, you’ll have little time or energy left for worrying about the things that He hasn’t given you yet.
+After all, if you’re busy thanking God for the things He has given you, you’ll have little time left for worrying about the things He hasn’t given you yet.